-There are a variety of estate planning techniques that can be utilized to protect assets for family as inheritance.
-Several of these options, as mentioned previously, violate Medicaid’s look back period.
-This means they must be implemented well in advance of the need for long term care Medicaid.
+There are a variety of Estate Planning techniques that can be utilized to protect assets for family as inheritance.
+Several of these options violate Medicaid’s Look-Back Period and should be implemented well in advance of the need for long-term care Medicaid.
 Not all of these strategies are permitted in all states.

 Medicaid Asset Protection Trusts (MAPTs)

 MAPTs offer a way to turn non-exempt (countable) assets into non-countable assets for Medicaid qualification purposes.
 They also serve to protect the home from Medicaid’s Estate Recovery Program (MERP).
 Remember, via MERP, the state attempts to collect reimbursement for long-term care expenses it paid for a former Medicaid beneficiary who has passed away.

 With a MAPT, the trustmaker’s assets, including their home, are transferred to the trust and a trustee and beneficiary are named.
 The trustee manages the trust and the beneficiary inherits the trust after the trustmaker’s death.
 The trust must be irrevocable, which means a trustmaker cannot make changes to or cancel the trust.
 Trust funds cannot be used on the trustmaker.
 While the assets in the trust no longer belong to the trustmaker, they can continue to live in their home until death.
 This Estate Planning strategy violates Medicaid’s Look-Back Rule.